Less important synonyms are words that describe things that do not matter much. In very simple English, less important means not a big deal.

 Peripheral

-Meaning: Away from center.
+Meaning: Away from the center.

 Examples: